explorable-viz/esop2025/author-response/response.md

 ### Sections 3 and 4 (Graph Operators/Semantics)

 - Bridge gap between sections 3 and 4:
-  - Show how Galois connections/conjugate operator pairs on graph give rise to analogous operators on environment, program and value selections
+  - Show how adjoint/conjugate operators on graphs give rise to analogous operators on environment, program and value selections
 - Clear rationale for choice of datatypes + eliminators vs. lambda calculus with sums, products and recursive types